The Science of Tajweed & The Definition Of Tajweed

 while the Madd Alef is placed before the final letter and

-the preceding letter always has fatiha.
+The preceding letter always has a fatiha.

 Mattoon( with Fatiha sign).